BuildOnViction/docs/docs/whitepaper.md

 DPoS is similar to the Proof-of-Stake Voting consensus of **Tomochain** in the sense that masternodes (block creators or *witnesses* in DPoS) are elected through a voting system.
-However, **Tomochain** requires that masternodes need to deposit a required minimum amount of \$TOMO to become a masternode candidate, which puts more pressure on the masternodes to work honestly.
+However, **Tomochain** requires that masternodes need to deposit a required minimum amount of TOMO to become a masternode candidate, which puts more pressure on the masternodes to work honestly.
 Furthermore, the **Double Validation** mechanism of **Tomochain** lowers the probability of handshaking attacks and having invalid blocks, as